Defining Locus Of Control In Psychology

 Many people assume that having an internal locus of control is always preferable.
 Our culture often places a high value on individual responsibility and success, making it easy to interpret an external locus of control as “blaming others for your problems”.

 However, there may be some situations where an internal locus of control may be less helpful.
-For example, 2019 study found that workplace bullying caused less psychological distress for individuals with an external locus of control.
-Another study indicated that coping with the death of a spouse was easier for people who believed that some things were up to chance or fate (in order words, people with an external locus of control).
+For example, a 2019 study found that workplace bullying caused less psychological distress for individuals with an external locus of control.
+Another study indicated that coping with the death of a spouse was easier for people who believed that some things were up to chance or fate (in other words, people with an external locus of control).

 This suggests that what really matters might be the ability to accurately assess what is and isn’t under your control.
 Different types of locus of control may be helpful in various situations.
 A belief that your efforts don’t make a difference might stop you from building better health habits or putting in your best effort at work.
 But feeling responsible for everything that happens could make it harder to ask for help when you genuinely need it, or to recognize when someone is treating you unfairly.